-Justification for requested Personnel
+Justification for Personnel Requested

 We will need Dror’s skills in order to integrate the technical components of the project.
 Additionally, we will be using MA and PhD students as research assistants.
-All the assistance will work under the direct and close supervision of the principle researchers.
+All the assistants will work under the direct and close supervision of the principal researchers.

 Supplies and Materials

-Here we will leave it empty or delete - it is only for disposable equipment
+We will leave this section empty or delete it, as it is for disposable equipment only.